prishitakadam/Real-Time-Sudoku-Solver/README.md

   <p>Model used for prediction has been trained on subset of <i>Chars4K Dataset</i> which contains digits only (0-9).
   Model can be viewed <a href="https://github.com/prishitakadam/Real-Time-Sudoku-Solver/blob/master/Digit%20Recognizer%20Model.ipynb">here</a></p>
   <p>While predicting the digits, blank cells would be predicted as 0.
-    Blank cells can be identified by calsulating sum of all the pixels (sum would be large)</p>
+    Blank cells can be identified by calculating sum of all the pixels (sum would be large)</p>

  </details>
  <p align="center">